Ab4rdo/Generator/README.md

 Created file Goods.txt is in UTF-8 encoding

-Example of a Goods.txt file:
+Example of a Goods.txt file for 10 records:
 <p>0 840</p>
 <p>1 950</p>
 <p>2 580</p>